Welcome to Why Affiliate Marketing

 Directory Submissions

-Search engines add more importance to your website if it has more links to it as more links = more interest.
-By submitting your website to directories you build up the number of inbound links to your website.
-Although these have less value than they use to it is still a worth while exercise to help increase your page rank.
-Some directories charge for the service, other offer a free listing or want a link exchange.
+Search engines add more importance to your website if it has more links to it, as more links equals more interest.
+By submitting your website to directories you increase the number of inbound links to your website.
+Although these have less value than they used to, it is still a worth while exercise to help increase your page rank.
+Some directories charge for the service, others offer a free listing or require a link back.

 Pay per click

 The fasted and most expensive way to get your website promoted.
-Many search engines offer this service where you pay to be featured in their sponsored links section.
-You setup the target keywords, content of the advert and link to your website.
-You bid against others who have the same keywords to have your advert displayed.
-Once the user types the keyword into the search engine, and if you have bid an amount that is greater than other advertisers or if your keyword is more relevant, your advert appears.
+Many search engines offer a service where you pay to be featured in their sponsored links section.
+You setup the target keywords, content of the advert, and link to your website.
+You bid against others who have the same keywords to have your advert displayed higher.
+When a user types a keyword into the search engine, your advert appears if you have bid an amount that is greater than other advertisers, or if your keyword is more relevant.
 If the user then clicks on your link you get charged.
 Some sites also display sponsored links on behalf of search engines, although choosing to advertise this way could lead to you featuring on a competitors site.
-The cost of PPC can vary massively depending on the area you advertise in.
+The cost of PPC can vary massively depending on the area you advertise in, and the keywords you target.

 Link building

-The more links you obtain, the higher interest a search engine places on your website.
+The more links you obtain, the higher the interest a search engine places on your website.
 This can increase your page rank.
-A two way link where you advertise their site and they advertise yours, is rated less than an inbound link without the reciprocal link back.
-Webmasters are now keen to develop 3 way link building so that the links count for more, this can only work if one of the interested parties has more than one site.
-For example you have site A you link to site B the owner of site B also ownes site C, with site C he links back to your site A.
+A two way link where you place a link to another site and they place a link to yours.
+It is rated less than an inbound only (one way) link without the reciprocal link back.
+Webmasters are now keen to develop multi way link building with three or more sites, so that the links count for more.
+For example you have site A you link to site B, site B links to site C, and site C links back to your site A. If you and another party both have multiple sites, you can arrange one way linking to and from different sites.
+Such as: your A links to their Z, in exchange for their Y linking to your B.

 Offline marketing